-- Attach the male end of the 24" connection hose from the top of the Carbon filter to the top of the RO filter canister.
+- 1. Attach the male end of the 24" connection hose from the top of the Carbon filter to the top of the RO filter canister.
 Screw on tight enough to engage the rubber gasket.
 Do not over tighten, or you could damage your brass fittings.
 Normally you want to tighten the fitting to the point where the female side will no longer swivel. - Unscrew the male garden hose fitting on the black bypass tube from the bottom of the Carbon filter.
 These two fittings are connected to seal the system while in transit but will not be connected during use. - 3. (optional) Attach a standard garden hose (not included) to the end of the bypass tube to further control where bypass water will flow. - 4.
 Fully open the valve on the bypass tube, positioning the red handle in line with the black tubing. - 5.
 Attach feed hose to carbon inlet on system and to source water. - 6.
 Ensure that the valve on the wye fitting leading to the DI filter is open and the other valve is shut. - 7.
 Thread the black plastic shut off valve onto DI outlet (on the top of the filter) and connect pole tubing.
 The push in connector on the pole tubing goes in easier with the valve in the off position.
 Ensure valve is in open position. - 8. (optional) A length of standard garden hose or hose reel (neither included) can be placed in between the DI filter and the pole tubing shut off.
 This will allow the user to leave the system in place and use the garden hose to carry the water to where they are working. - 9.
 Turn on source water. - 10.
 Wait for water to begin flowing out of the bypass tube. - 11.
+Lay unit on its handle and elevate the wheels until air has been purged from the RO housing.
+Failure to bleed the air out of the system can result in lower production and possible damage to the filter housings.
+Trapped air may also result in the plastic overheating and pressure rating of the RO housing dropping.
+Setting up your system up out of direct sunlight on hot days will also help protect the plastic RO housing from heat damage.

-Once the air has been pushed out of the filters, close the bypass valve partially until desired bypass flow is achieved.
-Do not close the bypass fully during operation (some bypass water should always be flowing out).
-See Bypass Valve Operation section below for more information. - 12.
-Start cleaning windows.
+- 12. Once the air has been pushed out of the filters, close the bypass valve partially to begin producing pure water.
+DO NOT CLOSE OFF FLOW THROUGH THE BYPASS LINE WHILE USING THE SYSTEM (some bypass water should always be flowing out).
+See Bypass Valve Operation section below for more information. - 13.
+Start cleaning windows